-DxO Optics Pro 10 introduce the DxO Clear View which gives the image clearer and more vibrant view.
-Although Lightroom 5 does not have this specific function, but it is good to see whether the DxO Clear View has some outstanding performance that Lightroom 5 cannot match.
+DxO Optics Pro 10 introduces the DxO Clear View, which gives the image a clearer and more vibrant view.
+Although Lightroom 5 does not have this specific function, it is good to see whether the DxO Clear View has outstanding performance that Lightroom 5 cannot match.

-With a single click, DxO Clear View gives the image more vibrant view and preserve the white color nicely.
-Using Lightroom 5 auto tone, I have to increase the vibrancy to get the vibrant blue sky and do some HSL adjustment to keep the building as white color.
+With a single click, DxO Clear View gives the image a more vibrant view and nicely preserves the white color.
+Using Lightroom 5 auto tone, I have to increase the vibrancy to get the rich blue sky and make some HSL adjustments to keep the building white.

 Let’s compare the night shots and see what’s the difference between both application outputs.

-Again, Lightroom 5 needs few quick adjustment to achieve the similar result as DxO’s Clear View one-click adjustment.
+Again, Lightroom 5 needs a few quick adjustments to achieve a similar result as DxO’s Clear View one-click adjustment.

-Well, both applications mange to produce similar “clearer view”.
-DxO Clear View definitely provides an easier way to clear the “haze” while it is great that the Lightroom 5 also manage to give similar results with some adjustment.
+Well, both applications manage to produce a similar “clearer view”.
+DxO Clear View provides an easier way to clear the “haze”, while it is great that Lightroom 5 also manages to give similar results with some adjustment.

 Special in Lightroom 5